epfl-ada/ada-2024-project-insightmakers24/README.md

 - Romain: Anchoring effect Investigation (part 2)
 - Yann: Country biases analysis and readme and data story (part 3)
 - Edgar Desnos: Beer Names influence (part 4)

+## Datastory website

+The datastory of the project can be found at this link: https://romainlogean.github.io/ada-template-website/